kiran-sumant/ObsidianKM/Academic/Literature Notes/Protein O-fucosylation structure and function.md

 # Details/Quotes
 > [!statement]
-> Fucosylation is common in proteins and lipids. it's a glycos
+> Fucosylation is common in proteins and lipids. it's a glycosylation reaction (*not to be confused with fucosylation*)
 > >[!quote]-
+> >The fucose residues typically occur as terminal or core modifications of the glycan, added by Golgi-localized fucosyltransferases
+>
+> - Modifications have functions in immunology, blood group antigens, etc.
+> - Our interest is in **O-linkage** of fucose to hydroxyl groups

 ## Related Links